What is Tinder and Is It Just for Hookups?

 - No ads

-Tinder Plus is $9.99 per month for people ages 30 and under; it’s $19.99 per month for those 31 and older, or less if you sign up for a contract of six months or more.
+Tinder Plus is currently $9.99 per month for people ages 30 and under; it’s $19.99 per month for those 31 and older, or less if you sign up for a contract of six months or more.
 WTF is up with variable pricing based on age!
 I don’t like that one bit!

 - Like as many people as you want each day